 The app we built is simple and user-friendly.
 It encourages users to shoot a video and share it in social networks.
 Look at the application screens where users take key actions.

 The training for users to learn and practice

 This project was an example of teamwork as it should be.
 The client provided an app design, we helped with wireframing.
 Maximum mutual efforts were put together to create an exceptional UX.
 Both the client and our team suggested changes to improve the user experience.

 The entire process wasn’t smooth.
 But we polished our OpenGL skills, mastered hardware acceleration and learned how to rewrite iOS libraries for Android development.

 All the hassle around the app were justified by the business outcome it gained.
-The number of downloads were expected to be between 2000 and 3000 for both platforms by the moment the flash mob starts.
+The number of downloads was expected to be between 2000 and 3000 for both platforms by the moment the flash mob starts.
 But it turned out to be 5000 installs only from Google Play.
 Total installs of Android and iOS versions exceeded 19000.
 The audience reach in social networks is also amazing.
-The app has hit 5000 post mark, and the top 3 instagram posts had 300000 views total.
+The app has hit 5000 postmark, and the top 3 Instagram posts had 300000 views total.
 The Google Play rate is 4,6, meaning that the audience loved the app.